JoshuaTheEngineer/java-selenium-cucumber-restassured/README.md

 3. To check if it's running correctly, add a sample feature file (I used this [one](https://cucumber.io/docs/guides/10-minute-tutorial/#verify-cucumber-installation)).
 Then, run the Feature file.
 It should show similar results below

-Scenario: Sunday isn't Friday        # src/test/java/features/is_it_friday_yet.feature:4
+> Scenario: Sunday isn't Friday        # src/test/java/features/is_it_friday_yet.feature:4
   Given today is Sunday              # null
   When I ask whether it's Friday yet # null
   Then I should be told "Nope"       # null

-Undefined scenarios:
+> Undefined scenarios:
-file:///Users/macpro/eclipse-workspace/java-selenium-cucumber-restassured/src/test/java/features/is_it_friday_yet.feature:4# Sunday isn't Friday
+> file:///Users/macpro/eclipse-workspace/java-selenium-cucumber-restassured/src/test/java/features/is_it_friday_yet.feature:4# Sunday isn't Friday

-1 Scenarios (1 undefined)
+> 1 Scenarios (1 undefined)
-3 Steps (3 undefined)
+> 3 Steps (3 undefined)
-0m0.129s
+> 0m0.129s

+## Step 2: Add Selenium Webdriver

+0. Remove the App.java and AppTest.java files if you haven't already.

+1. Add Selenium-Java dependency.
+See *pom.xml*

+2. Write a few scenarios for your feature.
+See *pokedex_search.feature*

+3. Write step definitions and the test runner.
+See *PokedexSearchSteps.java*

+- Great articles about [Cucumber hooks](https://zsoltfabok.com/blog/2012/09/cucumber-jvm-hooks/) and [Practical usage of Before and After](http://www.automationtestinghub.com/cucumber-hooks-before-after/)

+4. Try running ChromeDriver.
+If you face Chrome compatibility issues, download the right one [here](https://chromedriver.storage.googleapis.com/index.html)

 ## Helpful Resources for building a Webdriver-Cucumber-RESTAssured Test Framework